cjakuc/SQL_Practice/README.md

 This is a quick python project that I threw together to get some more hands on experience doing complex queries in SQL.
 It is very much a work in progress.
 I locally hosted sample data from [here](https://www.postgresqltutorial.com/postgresql-sample-database/).

-results.txt will contain the questions I seek to answer, the queries I used, and their results
+results.txt will the questions I seek to answer, the queries I used, and their results

-**everything.txt contains ALL of the questions, queries, and results in one place**

 printable-postgresql-sample-database-diagram is the entity-relationship diagram

-Exploration.txt contains the results of my exploratory queries
+exploration.txt contains the results of my exploratory queries

 Queries are located in the questions folder

+**everything.txt contains ALL of the questions, queries, and results in one place**

-To view the final report, you can download the file `report.html` and open it in a web browser, or view it directly on my portfolio page [here](https://cjakuc.github.io/PDFs/report.html)
+**To view the final report, you can download the file `report.html` and open it in a web browser, or view it directly on my portfolio page [here](https://cjakuc.github.io/PDFs/report.html)**

 ## Local Setup (after hosting the database locally)
 * Clone this repo and cd into the directory